Members can click here to download an ad-free version of this talk!

 “It Was a Matter of Time” Safety Talk

 We have all heard the term “it was a matter of time” used to describe both good and bad events.
-For example, we have heard it used in a positive context such as: “it was a matter of time before Tom got the promotion he deserved”.
-Unfortunately it is also used many times in conjunction with discussing a negative event such as a workplace injury: “I knew it was a matter of time before Tom got into an accident.
+For example, we have heard it used in a positive context, such as: “it was a matter of time before Tom got the promotion he deserved.”
+Unfortunately, it is also used many times in conjunction with discussing a negative event such as a workplace injury: “I knew it was a matter of time before Tom got into an accident.
 He is always texting and driving.”
-When used in the context in discussing a workplace injury after the fact, it becomes apparent that not only were others aware of the risk the individual was taking but also that it could have been prevented.
+When used in the context of discussing a workplace injury after the fact, it becomes apparent that not only were others aware of the risk the individual was taking but also that it could have been prevented.

 Coworkers Taking Risks Around You

-When someone states “it was a matter of time” when referring to a specific individual taking risk and getting hurt on the job, usually the risks that person was taking had been going on for a long time.
-While you can try to argue that making sure that those around you work safe is not your job, it does certainly affect you and you should want to see your coworkers go home in the same condition they went into work that day.
+When someone states “it was a matter of time” when referring to a specific individual taking risks and getting hurt on the job, usually the risks that person was taking had been going on for a long time.
+While you can try to argue that making sure that those around you work safely is not your job, it does certainly affect you, and you should want to see your coworkers go home in the same condition they went into work that day.

 Actions to Take in These Situations

-When dealing with other workers taking unnecessary risk:
+When dealing with other workers taking unnecessary risks:

 - Talk to the worker about it.
 Let them know that there is time to do the task the right way and that an injury not only affects them but it also affects their family and coworkers.

 - Get a supervisor involved.
 Make sure a safety manager or your direct supervisor knows what is going on.
 Involve the right people to get an issue fixed.